Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Introduction

 \section{Introduction}

 Point clouds have gained increasing attention with the advancement of fields such as autonomous driving~\cite{auto1, auto2} and augmented reality~\cite{augment1, augment2}, due to their effectiveness in representing 3D information.
-In response, various deep learning tasks leveraging point clouds (\eg, classification~\cite{rscnn, pointmixer, pointbert, pointasnl, paconv}, segmentation ~\cite{kpconv, gridgcn, randla, stratified, gacnet}, and upsampling~\cite{platypus, neps, grad_pu, apu_ldi, repkpu}) have been extensively explored.
-However, unlike 2D images that consist of discrete grids with defined values, point clouds represent sparse collections of points in continuous space.
-This inherent irregularity has introduced challenges in processing point clouds.
+In response, various deep learning tasks leveraging point clouds (\textit{e.g.}, classification~\cite{pointmixer, pointasnl, paconv}, segmentation ~\cite{randla, stratified, gacnet}, and upsampling~\cite{platypus, grad_pu, repkpu}) have been extensively explored.
+However, unlike 2D images that consist of discrete grids, point clouds represent sparse sets of points in continuous space.
+This irregularity has introduced challenges in processing point clouds.

-Typically, a point cloud is represented as an \( n \times c_0 \) matrix, where \( n \) is the number of points and \( c_0 \) denotes the input channels.
+Typically, a point cloud is represented as an \( N \times c_0 \) matrix, where \( N \) is the number of points and \( c_0 \) denotes the input channels.
 Each point is initially represented by Cartesian coordinates (\( x, y, z \)), but \( c_0 \) can be extended to include additional attributes such as RGB color values (\( r, g, b \)) or surface normals (\( n_x, n_y, n_z \)).
-Building on this representation, early deep learning methods~\cite{pointnet, pointnet++} employ shared multi-layer perceptrons (MLPs) to extract features from the \( c_0 \) channels of each point.
-While this approach ensures permutation invariance and mitigates certain irregularities, it does not account for the unique characteristics of \textit{colored} point clouds, which contain information for both geometric and color attributes within the input channels.
+Building on this representation, early deep learning methods~\cite{pointnet, pointnet++} employ shared multi-layer perceptrons (MLPs) to extract features from the \( c_0 \) channels of each point (\cref{fig:overview_2col}(a)).
+While this approach ensures permutation invariance and mitigates certain irregularities, it does not account for the unique characteristics of \textit{colored point clouds}, which contain rich information for both geometric and color attributes within the input channels.
 This leads to a failure in distinguishing these independent attributes, treating them as a single, entangled feature.
 Hence, it often failed to sufficiently capture the semantic information of the colored point cloud.